waimea-igdaikee/300dtd-cadet-planner-website/docs/0-requirements.md

 - All of the above needs for Junior rates (everyone does parade roles, not just junior rates), plus:
 - The ability to see a chart / graph / figure of some kind showing who is 'pulling their load' over the term with respect to fulfilling roles
 - The ability to assign people roles
+- The ability to add, edit, and remove roles - though the roles are the same each week, we might make changes to the parade format two or three times a year, meaning the roles would have to be changed.

 ## Proposed Solution